jakec-github/ilford-drop-in/README.md

 - "formSheetID": \<Form spreadsheet ID\>

 `serviceAccount.json` is supplied by google when creating the service account.
 Ask for this if needed

+`oauthClient.json` can be downloaded from the google cloud console page

 Run `yarn install` before executing the script